 Our simple idea grew into a successful education program thanks to the generosity of hundreds of supporters.
-To continue growing our impact, we need your help.

 Collaboration & new opportunities

 BSP has begun to offer workshops and institutes designed for classroom teachers to gain experience and inspiration for teaching students science and nature connection in an outdoor setting on their school campus.
 By offering an annual series of professional development opportunities that focus on core routines for outdoor science we can multiply the impact that outdoor education opportunities like the BSP have on students.